© 2023 CyberNews - Latest tech news,

 You’ll use cPanel for a bunch of different stuff like WordPress installation, backups, adding a domain name, email account, and so on.

-Whenever we purchase web hosting services we always:
+Whenever I purchase web hosting services, I always:

 • Install WordPress using the Softaculous installer library that the provider has available.

 • Create an email account.
-By the way, on the cheapest plan, you can create 10 mailboxes, which is a good!
+With the cheapest plan, you can create 10 mailboxes.

-Based on this, we can tell how easy and functional a provider is.
-If it takes just a couple of minutes to do all the tasks – we know that all works well, and it’s easy to navigate.
-If we take more than 5 minutes, something is not right.
+Based on this, I can tell how easy and functional a provider is.
+If it takes just a couple of minutes to do all the tasks, I know that everything works well, and it’s easy to navigate.
+If I take more than 5 minutes, something is not right.

 Is it easy to install WordPress with HostPapa?